EconometricInstitute/feb22012-programming-website/data/week5/4-sets.md

 The `TreeSet<E>` class has the advantage that iterating over the elements happens according to the specified order, and that minimum/maximum elements and ranged subsets can be selected efficiently.
 However, in practice, `HashSet` is faster (unless you end up in the very unlikely case that all objects end up in the same bucket).
 However, `HashSet`s have random order, while a `TreeSet` has a reliable order, as defined by the `Comparable`/`Comparator` used by the `TreeSet`.
-Therefore, iterating over a `TreeSet<String>` would return all the elements in an alphabetical order, regardless of the order in which the elements were inserted. `TreeSet` does require the order defined in the `compareTo`/`compare` methods to be consistent with equals in order to work correctly.
+Therefore, iterating over a `TreeSet<String>` would return all the elements in an alphabetical order, regardless of the order in which the elements were inserted. `TreeSet` does require the order defined in the `compareTo`/`compare` methods to be consistent with `equals` in order to work correctly.

-Three of TreeSet’s constructors are:
+Three of `TreeSet`’s constructors are:

 ```java
 public TreeSet()